hwhitwell/P1a2renclitic/README.md

 ## Synopsis

-Biomarker networks based topological analysis of parenclitic networks.
+Biomarker modelling based on topological analysis of parenclitic networks.
 The networks are constructed by identifying pairs of variables that deviate from a general population.
 This is achieved through the use of 2D kernal density estimation.
 The networks must be built using continuous data, but can incorporate categorical data as well.
 Paper submitted (Whitwell 2017).
-A single network in build per individual and predictive models are built based on topological features of the networks.
+A single network is built per individual and predictive models are constructed based on topological features of the networks.

 ## Installation

-The code can be run in R. "HW_Categorical_Parencltic.R" contains the code for the main program.
+The code is implemented in R. "HW_Categorical_Parencltic.R" contains the code for the main program.
 In here, variables can be set and the file loaded.
 Detailed instructions are provided in the annotation.
-The folder "Functions" should be present in the same directry as HW_Categorical_Parenclitic.
+The folder "Functions" should be present in the same directory as HW_Categorical_Parenclitic.
 This contains the functions that "HW_Categorical_Parenclitic" calls.
 Data should be in a .csv format and put into "Data" folder.

-The script was built and tested using R3.4.0 in RStudio 1.0.143
+The script was built and tested using R3.4.0 in RStudio 1.0.143 on Windows 10.

 Data: This should be in a .csv format and be layed out as follows: